obrigg/meraki-health-check/README.md

 1. The script intentionally ignores the 2.4GHz spectrum, as it is beyond salavion.
 It can be altered, if needed, in the `check_wifi_channel_utilization` function.
 2. The Meraki API does not retrieve the default RF policies.
 A network using a default RF policy with altered values will not show up in the report.
 3. The SSID amount check counts every **enabled** SSIDs, even if the SSID is limited to certain APs or to a certain band.
 You may have three ssids on 2.4GHz and three different SSIDs on 5GHz, but the check will fail as it counts six SSIDs.
+4. The API usage is checking the last 5,000 API calls.
+It can be changed in the code, more API calls being examines = longer run time for the script.
 ----
 ### Licensing info
-Copyright (c) 2021 Cisco and/or its affiliates.
+Copyright (c) 2022 Cisco and/or its affiliates.

 This software is licensed to you under the terms of the Cisco Sample Code License, Version 1.1 (the "License").
 You may obtain a copy of the